If you know the job interview questions your interviewer will ask you at your next interview, it can be a huge boost for your interview performance.

 The best way to prepare for the interview questions you may be asked is to compile a list of challenging questions.

-Sample questions that may be asked during an interview include:
+Sample questions you could be asked in a job interview include:

 1. What interests you about this job?